-Bartending tools seem easy enough to use since they are understandable at one glance.
+Bartending tools seem easy enough to use since they are straightforward at one glance.
 Take the cocktail shaker, for example.
-The process of using it is simple, one just has to combine all the ingredients in, put the lid on and mix them up until it is ready to serve.
+One just has to combine all the ingredients, put the lid on, and mix them until it is ready to serve.

-Why Does It Get Stuck?
+Why Does a Shaker Get Stuck?

 Instructions for a Boston Shaker

-Since a Boston shaker only has two pieces, there aren’t many complications in terms of separating, especially if one component is glass instead of tin.
-It doesn’t have a cap, so it is crucial to separate the parts as soon as possible.
+Since a Boston shaker only has two pieces, there aren’t many complications separating the parts, especially if one component is glass instead of tin.
+This type of cocktail shaker doesn’t have a cap, so it is crucial to separate the parts as soon as possible.

 - If it doesn’t open yet, try twisting the two to loosen it.

-- Sometimes, the tin part is still bendable so if you give it a light squeeze, the glass part will loosen up, ultimately separating the two.
+- Sometimes, the tin part is still bendable, so if you give it a light squeeze, the glass part will loosen up, ultimately separating the two.